 Exclusion of healthful foods

 Both diets exclude a variety of foods that many people would consider healthful.
-In fact, the 2015-2020 Dietary Guidelines for Americans lists some of these foods.
+In fact, the

 - whole grains, including rice, wheat, quinoa, pasta, bread, and oats

 - legumes, including beans, peanuts, peas, soy, and lentils